Sociall2funny/git_tut/README.md

-This is just a write up i wanna add up to my project line.
+# This is just a write up i wanna add up to my project line.
+- bla bla